astares/Scenarios/README.md

 Each step can be defined in its own method tagged with one of the #`Given:`, `#When:`, or `#Then:` pragmas.

 ## Running features and scenarios
-At the moment, there is no ScenarioRunner.
-Features need to be run manually from a Playground.
-For example, we can run the `TestFeature` feature by printing or inspecting `TestFeature new run` in a Playground.
+At the moment, there is a SimpleScenarioRunner that needs to be triggered from a Playground.

+To execute all Features, evaluate `SimpleScenarioRunner new runAllFeatures` in a Playground.
+To execute only one Feature, send `#run` to a class instance.
+Example: evaluate `TestFeature new run` in a Playground to execute all scenarios in class `TestFeature`.